Malaysian cuisine: Food establishments

 particularly popular in urban areas, Mamak stalls and restaurants offer a wide range of food and some are open 24 hours a day.
 The proprietors of these establishments are members of Malaysia's Tamil Muslim community, who have developed a distinct culinary style and wield an enormous influence on Malaysian food culture disproportionate to their numbers.
 A type of meal served buffet-style at some Mamak eateries is called nasi kandar, which is analogous to the Malay nasi campur where you pay for what you have actually eaten.
 The diner is to choose from a variety of curried dishes made with chicken, beef, mutton, or seafood.
 A mixture of curry sauces is then poured on the provided rice: this is called banjir (literally means "flooding").

 Cuisines of Malaysia

 Malay cuisine

-For a traditional Malay meal, rice is considered the centerpiece of a meal, with everything else considered as an accompaniment, relish or side for the rice.
+For a traditional Malay meal, rice is considered the centerpiece of a meal, with everything else considered as an accompaniment, relish or side dish for the rice.
 Malay cuisine bears many similarities to Indonesian cuisine, in particular some of the regional traditions from Sumatra.
 It has also been influenced by Chinese, Indian, Thai and many other cultures throughout history, producing a distinct cuisine of their own.
 Some regional Malay dishes, such as arisa and kacang pool, are examples of influence from Arab cuisine due to longstanding historical and religious ties.
 Many Malay dishes revolve around a rempah, which is usually sauteed in oil (tumis) to draw out flavours to form the base of a dish.
 A dipping relish called sambal is an essential accompaniment for most Malay dishes.